ConnectionMaster/web.eyeo.com/includes/jobs/why.md

 **We don’t get bored in Cologne but you don’t have to live here to work here**

 The English writer Samuel Johnson once said that “when a man is tired of London, he is tired of life.”
 We’d say the same about Cologne.
-But none of us are from here: in all, our 19 people represent 8 countries, and we haven’t yet found a way to get bored — at work or after.
+But none of us are from here: in all, our <? include size-of-team ?> people represent 8 countries, and we haven’t yet found a way to get bored — at work or after.

 That being said, about half of us work from home — no matter where that home may be.
 We’re happy to let you work from wherever you’re most comfortable.